 (barrels per day)

 |P–68||150,000||Berbigão and Sururu fields|

-Less than a decade ago, breakeven price for pre-salt wells was as much as $70, underscoring the need to reduce ramp up and lifting costs despite attractive production volumes.
-Favorable regulatory and tax reform, pooled expertise of Petrobras and joint venture partners, standardization of drilling processes based on lessons learned, and technical advancements in subsea and topsides infrastructure have led to a sharp decrease in breakeven costs that cut as much as 40% of initial project costs in the Tupi/Lula field alone, which accounts for 1 million barrels of pre-salt production.
+Less than a decade ago, the breakeven price for pre-salt oil production in Brazil was as much as $70 per barrel of oil equivalent (BOE), reflecting the negative impact of ramp-up and lifting costs despite large production volumes.
+However, favorable regulatory and tax reforms, the pooled expertise of Petrobras and joint venture partners leading to standardization of drilling processes, and technical advancements in subsea and topsides infrastructure have led to a sharp decrease in costs, cutting as much as 40% from initial project estimates in the Tupi field alone.

-Over the next five years, Petrobras plans to invest nearly $70 billion in pre-salt projects and infrastructure, including the construction of 13 FPSOs.
-These FPSOs will be deployed in the Buzios, Sepia, Mero, Itapu, Tupi/Lula and Marlim pre-salt fields, bolstered by the largest FPSO to date (P-80) and bringing total FPSO storage capacity in the region to 2 million barrels per day by 2025.
+Over the next five years, Petrobras plans to invest nearly $40 billion in pre-salt projects and infrastructure, including the construction and installation of 12 FPSOs.
+These FPSOs will be deployed in the Búzios, Mero, Itapu and Jubarte pre-salt fields, headlined by the largest FPSO to date (P-80) and bringing total FPSO processing capacity in the region to 2 million barrels per day by 2025.

 With break-evens expected to fall below $40 over the next decade and a clear focus by Petrobras and Brazil’s energy regulators on expanding pre-salt production, the velocity of pre-salt Brazil oil and gas development is increasing.
 Over the next five years, pre-salt production is expected to grow 5% year over year and potentially reach as much as 4 million barrels per day by 2030.
 While pre-salt oil and gas commercial development was slow to ramp up to full scale, internal and external forces have finally aligned to position Brazil as one of the largest global oil exporters for decades to come.